tus/tus-resumable-upload-protocol/protocol.md

 HTTP/1.1 204 No Content
 ```

-In the first request the string `hello` was uploaded while the second file now
+In the first request, the string `hello` was uploaded while the second file now
 contains ` world` with a leading space.

 The next step is to create the final upload consisting of the two earlier
 generated partial uploads.
-In following request no `Upload-Length` header is
+In the following request, no `Upload-Length` header is
 presented.

 ```